 Passing through the majestic and symbolic gate called Kaminarimon (雷門), you will find much fun and excitement.
-There is a shopping street, Nakamise dori (仲見世通り) that is approximately 250m long approaching to one of the oldest and most famous temple, Sensoji (浅草寺).
-There are numerous stores lining up on the street, selling various Japanese-style products like hair accessories, dolls, art products, postcards, and snacks to eat!
+There is a shopping street, Nakamise Dori (仲見世通り) that is approximately 250m long approaching one of the oldest and most famous temple, Sensoji (浅草寺).
+There are numerous store on the street, selling various Japanese-style products, such as hair accessories, dolls, art products, postcards, and snacks to eat!

 Street food paradise!

 Eating is one of the most important parts of any trip, right?
 Especially if you are visiting Japan, the country with the most Michelin stars, where Tokyo, Kyoto & Osaka are the 3 most decorated cities!
 It's insane to think of the food culture in this insular country.
 From the street food to the high-end restos, they all have their charm.
 For some awesome street food vendors, you should visit Nakamise shopping street to enjoy the traditional atmosphere and snacks!

 You'll definitely be back again, both for more snack for yourself and for souvenirs for your family!
 No wonder Asakusa is such a popular area for visitors coming through Tokyo.